dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 You can find the code for this post on my GitHub repository [here](https://github.com/dnth/supercharge-your-pytorch-image-models-blogpost).

 {{< /notice >}}

+There are other things that we've not explored in this post that will likely improve the performance even more.
+For example,
+- Quantization - reducing the precision of the model weights from FP32 to FP16 or INT8 or even lower.
+- Pruning - removing the redundant model weights to reduce the model size and improve the inference speed.
+- Knowledge distillation - training a smaller model to mimic the original model.

+I will leave these as an exercise for the reader.

 Thank you for reading!
 I hope this has been helpful.
 If you'd like to find out how to deploy this model on Android check out the following post.